 1/2 cup chopped parsley, for garnish

 Heat the olive oil in a large dutch oven over medium heat.
 Add the onion, carrot, sweet potato and celery and stir.
 Sauté until just softened, about 5-6 minutes.
-Stir in the herbs, red pepper and lentils.
+Stir in the garlic, herbs, red pepper, lentils, and beans.
 Add the broth and the turmeric and stir.
 Turn the heat to low and cover.
 Cook for 30-40 minutes until everything is tender but not mushy.
 Turn off the heat.
 Add the kale and stir for the greens to just soften.
 Taste for seasoning.

 Serve each bowl with a squeeze of lemon, and a generous sprinkle of parsley.